Liberty bids $2.6 billion for rest of Belgium's Telenet

-BRUSSELS U.S.-based cable group Liberty Global is bidding 1.96 billion euros ($2.6 billion) to take full control of Belgium's Telenet, seeking to strengthen its grip on a company benefiting from expansion across a range of telecoms services.
+BRUSSELS U.S.-based cable group Liberty Global (LBTYA.O) is bidding 1.96 billion euros ($2.6 billion) to take full control of Belgium's Telenet (TNET.BR), seeking to strengthen its grip on a company benefiting from expansion across a range of telecoms services.

 "They see the share price moving away from them every day, and if they wait another year, the shares could be who knows where," said Espirito Santo Investment Bank analyst Will Draper, explaining why Liberty had decided to launch its bid now.